accaderi/rag_64/README.md

 - **Wikipedia**: Searches for information on Wikipedia.
 - **PubMed**: Searches for the 5 most relevant papers to the user query on PubMed.
 - **Web Search**: Searches the web for additional information.
 - **Model Selection**: Users can choose from various AI models to tailor the responses according to their needs.
+Available options include Groq models and local models using Ollama.

 The "Workflow State" dropdown in the upper right corner shows the latest updated workflow.
 A workflow is updated when the user opens the "Chat" page.